Agent Skills: Skill purpose

 3. Use the model

-When calculating, challenge logic and math.
+Output may be mathematically correct, but does not make any business sense.
+Check and challenge it.
 Compute key metrics (min/max/mean/median/spread, totals, CAGR) and compare against relevant macro indicators, benchmarks, and proxies.
 Understand and comment critical diffs.
 Challenge assumptions, conduct sensitivity tests.

 Depending on the objective, outcomes should answer: